Borderline (1980 film): Plot

-Agent Jeb Maynard (Bronson) is trying to identify the killers of a young Mexican boy and Maynard's friend, veteran Senior USBP Agent "Scooter" Jackson (Wilford Brimley).
+Patrol Agent in Charge Jeb Maynard (Bronson) is trying to identify the killers of a young Mexican boy and Maynard's friend, veteran USBP Senior Patrol Agent "Scooter" Jackson (Wilford Brimley).
 Maynard is the Agent in Charge of Otay Border Patrol Station (a fictional composite of the actual El Cajon and Brown Field stations), located in the hills east of San Diego.
-He is later helped by the boy's mother, Elena Morales (Karmin Murcelo) and a rookie Agent, Jimmy Fantes (Bruno Kirby).
+He is later helped by the boy's mother, Elena Morales (Karmin Murcelo) and a rookie Patrol Agent, Jimmy Fantes (Bruno Kirby).
 Hotchkiss (Harris) is an illegal alien smuggler, known by the aliens only as "the Marine."
-Hotchkiss works for a local fruit rancher, Carl Richards Bert Remsen), a ranch he uses as a front for his alien-smuggling operation.
+Hotchkiss works for a local fruit rancher, Carl Richards (Bert Remsen), a ranch he uses as a front for his alien-smuggling operation.

 Jackson, on routine road patrol, stops Hotchkiss's truck full of aliens, driven by a subordinate smuggler.
 The truck has boxes of tomatoes on top but the main body, accessed by rear doors, is a compartment carrying illegal aliens.
 When Jackson demands the driver open the back of the truck, Hotchkiss riding in back with the aliens shoots Jackson with a sawn-off shotgun at close range.
 The Mexican boy is badly wounded by stray buckshot, so Hotchkiss kills him with another blast and drags both bodies into the roadside bushes where he also parks Jackson's Border Patrol sedan.
 The F.B.I. is called to investigate, having primary jurisdiction investigating murders of any federal agents.
 The truck's driver, disturbed by the murders, is later killed when Hotchkiss wrecks the truck, attempting to mislead the FBI and the Border Patrol into believing the murders were related to drug smuggling.
 Maynard thinks Jackson was murdered by smugglers of aliens and tries to convince the F.B.I. that the marijuana in the truck was merely a ruse, but the F.B.I. does not want to believe him.
 The FBI seems convinced the murders are drug related, but not Jeb Maynard who doesn't believe someone would go to the trouble of removing all identifying information from the truck but carelessly leave several bags of marijuana behind.